 returns the current time in seconds (if you want to do timing on your own).
-If you want to turn off profiling in a section of the code the command void configureTimer(bool flag)
+If you want control profiling in different sections of the code the command void configureTimer(bool flag)

 can be used to turn timing off (flag = false) or on (flag = true).
 This can be used to restrict timing to a particular section of code and can be used for debugging and performance tuning.